LGM-118 Peacekeeper: Peacekeeper Rail Garrison

-The Peacekeeper Rail Garrison is a mobile missile system that was developed by the United States Air Force during the 1980s as part of a plan to place fifty MGM-118A Peacekeeper intercontinental ballistic missiles on the rail network of the United States.
-The railcars were intended, in case of increased threat of nuclear war, to be deployed onto the nation's rail network to avoid being destroyed by a first strike counterforce attack by the Soviet Union.
-However the plan was cancelled as part of defense cutbacks following the end of the Cold War, and the Peacekeeper missiles were installed in silo launchers as LGM-118s instead.
+The Peacekeeper Rail Garrison was a mobile missile system developed by the Air Force in the 1980s.
+If war with the Soviet Union loomed, fifty MGM-118A Peacekeeper intercontinental ballistic missiles could be deployed on the U.S. rail network to avoid being destroyed by a first strike counterforce attack.
+The plan was cancelled amid defense cuts after the Cold War, and the Peacekeeper missiles were installed in silo launchers as LGM-118s instead.

 Deployment

 The new ICBM was originally planned to be called "Peacemaker", but at the last minute was officially designated the LGM-118A Peacekeeper.
 It was first test fired on 17 June 1983, by the Air Force Systems Command Ballistic Missile Office (Norton AFB, CA), 6595th Missile Test Group (Vandenberg AFB, CA Strategic Air Command), and Martin Marietta, from Vandenberg AFB, California Test Pad-01, traveling 4200 nmi to strike successfully in the Kwajalein Test Range in the Pacific.
 The first eight test flights were launched from an above ground canister on TP-01, with the remaining test and operational Strategic Air Command flights from silos (LF-02, −05, & -08) all located on North Vandenberg AFB.
 A total of 50 flight tests were accomplished.

-The operational missile was first manufactured in February 1984 and was deployed in December 1986 to the Strategic Air Command, 90th Strategic Missile Wing at the Francis E. Warren Air Force Base in Cheyenne, Wyoming in re-fitted Minuteman silos.
+The operational missile was first manufactured in February 1984 and was deployed in December 1986 to the Strategic Air Command, 90th Strategic Missile Wing at Francis E. Warren Air Force Base in Cheyenne, Wyoming in re-fitted Minuteman silos.
 However, the AIRS was not yet ready and the missiles were deployed with non-operational guidance units.
 AIRS had 19,000 parts and some of these required as many as 11,000 testing steps.
 Bogged down in paperwork due to government procurement policies, managers started bypassing official channels and buying replacement parts wherever they could be found, including claims that some of the parts were sourced at Radio Shack.
 In other cases, managers had created false shell companies to order needed test equipment.